Top 10 Venue PrioritiesKinsey Roberts , Owner, Vista View Events at Open Heart Ranch, She Creates Business

 Most iconic photos have two things in common: light and story.
 When you shape and control light, it adds texture, illumination, and depth.
 Combine great light, composition and emotion to achieve the next level, and transform your photos into instant classics.

 The couple asks: Can you eliminate items from your package?
 Are you able to just shoot the ceremony?
 Why are your competitors less expensive?
-Can I have the digital files?
-Can I have a discount?
+Do I the digital files?
+What is my discount?
 When they have objections, they’re ready to book.

 Handle objections online, on the phone, or in-person